 What is a Phased Program?

 Think of phased Programs as long-term fitness journeys made up of back-to-back training phases.
-Phased Programs can be utilized for a client's Custom, Main or Add-on program.
+Phased Programs can be utilized for a client's Personal program, Main or Add-on program.

 By combining multiple training phases, and scheduling regular body measurement reminders, trainers can build comprehensive fitness curricula designed to grow and progress with their clients, following them through the different stages of their lives and fitness journeys.